 (B) If CIBC and you enter into a Transaction for “give-up” to a third party, the terms of the Transaction will be subject to the terms of any agreement with that third party.

-Pursuant to CFTC regulation 23.431(b), prior to entering into a swap that is not made available for trading on a designated contract market or swap execution facility, you may request and consult on the design of a scenario analysis to assess its potential exposure in connection with the swap.
+Pursuant to CFTC regulation 23.431(b), prior to any Swap Transaction Event with respect to any Swap that is not “available for trading” (as such term is defined in the CFTC Regulations) on a DCM or SEF, you can request, and consult on the design of, a scenario analysis to allow you to assess its potential exposure in connection with such Swap.

-Please email your CIBC Salesperson to request a scenario analysis.
+Please contact your CIBC Capital Markets Salesperson to request a scenario analysis.

-Under applicable CFTC regulations, CIBC is required to deliver pre-trade mids and daily marks to all non-Swap Dealer or non-Major Swap Participant counterparties.
-There is no provision that allows you to opt out of the daily requirement.
+Under applicable CFTC regulations, CIBC Capital Markets is required to deliver pre-trade mid-market marks and daily marks to all non-Swap Dealer or non-Major Swap Participant counterparties.
+There is no provision that allows you to opt out of the daily mark requirement.
 You must elect whether they want to receive pre-trade mid-market marks orally or in writing.
-In the event the counterparty does not make this election, CIBC will disclose the pre-trade mid in writing.
+In the event the counterparty does not make this election, CIBC Capital Markets will disclose the pre-trade mid-market mark in writing.